Yorke Drive Focus

 Can the loft be boarded for storage space?

-Access will not provided to the loft space in any property.
+Access will not be provided to the loft space in any property.
 It will be locked with access only permitted for Newark and Sherwood District Council’s repairs and maintenance team.
 The lofts are not designed for storage, and excess items stored in the loft may result in issues with damp and mould.

 Will carpets be installed in advance and who will arrange this?